Staff & Board of Directors

 Lucas Kaster, Board Member

-Lucas Kaster is an associate attorney at Nichols Kaster, PLLP in downtown Minneapolis.
-As part of the individual practice group, Lucas represents individual employees in a wide range of employment matters, including discrimination, retaliation and whistleblower claims.
-Nichols Kaster also represents groups of individuals in employment and consumer class actions, such as overtime and banking violations.
+Lucas Kaster is a civil rights attorney at Nichols Kaster, PLLP in downtown Minneapolis.
+As a member of Nichols Kaster’s individual rights team, Lucas represents clients in a wide range of employment matters, including harassment, retaliation, and discrimination claims.
+Lucas also represents clients in civil rights claims, such as police misconduct and prisoner rights.

 Andrea M. Brown, Esq., Assistant to the Board